-Adocia's mission is "to deliver more effective treatments, easier to use and more accessible to people with diabetes and other metabolic diseases in order to help them better treat their disease and avoid their long-term consequences".
+Adocia's mission is "to deliver more effective treatments, that are easier to use and more accessible to people with diabetes and other metabolic diseases in order to help them better treat their disease and avoid long-term consequences".

-Adocia aims to demonstrate the clinical proof of concept of its products before licensing them out to a pharmaceutical partner responsible for bringing the product to the market and ensuring its commercialization.
+Adocia's objective is to develop its innovative products up to the demonstration of a proof of concept, before licensing them out to a pharmaceutical partner.
+The partner will finance the remaining development steps until the market authorization and will ensure the commercialization.
 For example, since April 2018, Adocia entered a partnership with the Chinese company Tonghua Dongbao Pharmaceuticals Co.
-Ltd, which acquired the rights to develop and commercialize BioChaperone® Lispro et BioChaperone® Combo programs in China and other Asian and Middle East territories.
+Ltd, signing two license agreements for the development and commercialization of BioChaperone[®] Lispro et BioChaperone[®] Combo programs, in China and other Asian and Middle East territories.

-Adocia, a unique approach to face a triple challenge
+Adocia, a unique approach to face a double challenge

 Diabetes and obesity are closely related pathologies.
-Caused by the dysregulation of certain hormones in common (glucagon, amylin, GLP-1 RA...), they can be both cause and consequence of each other.
+Caused by the dysregulation of certain hormones in common (glucagon, amylin, GLP-1 RA...), they can be both a cause or consequence of each other.

-In 2021, more than 537 million people have diabetes worldwide, so about one on ten people.
-Despite significant advancement in the treatment of diabetes over the past 30 years, the medical need remains high, and it is estimated that 79% of people with diabetes live with severe complications.
-The treatments complexity and the costs associated place an additional strain on people living with diabetes and may be responsible for a decline in treatment adherence, as well as a deterioration in the long-term quality of care.
+In 2021, more than 537 million people have diabetes worldwide, equating to about one on ten people1.
+Despite significant advancements in the treatment of diabetes over the past 30 years, the unmet medical need remains high.
+Innovation is still needed, especially to reduce the severe comorbidities and complications that affect 79% of patients2.

-As for obesity, the disease has been growing rapidly over the last decades.
+At the same time, obesity has been growing rapidly over the last decades.
 To date, the World Health Organization (WHO) estimates that 1.9 billion people are obese or overweight (BMI>25 kg/m2) in the world.